 The Supreme Court, however, disagreed.
 In Eldred v.
-Ashcroft, it held that the CTEA's term extensions were compatible with the Constitution's requirement that exclusive righs be granted for "limited times" and "to promote the progress of science and useful arts."129 One important point in its reasoning was the long history of term extensions - including retroactive term extensions - which had not previouisly been challenged.
-A truly perpetual term would be unconstitutional, but life
+Ashcroft, it held that the CTEA's term extensions were compatible with the Constitution's requirement that exclusive righs be granted for "limited times" and "to promote the progress of science and useful arts."
+One important point in its reasoning was the long history of term extensions - including retroactive term extensions - which had not previouisly been challenged.
+A truly perpetual term would be unconstitutional, but life of the author plus 50 years is not perpetual, and neither is a provision

-127. cough cough James Joyce and William Faulkner
+116. cough cough James Joyce and William Faulkner